Revelation – Flannery O’Connor

 Despite considering herself to be a good Christian, it is obvious to the reader that Mrs Turpin isn’t.
-There are several examples of this in the story.
-When she is talking to the pleasant woman in the waiting room, she tries her best to ignore the woman she considers to be white trash.
-Likewise when she is on her farm after the incident with Mary Grace and she is explaining to some of the black women who are working on the farm about what Mary Grace has done, she thinks ‘You could never say anything intelligent to a nigger.
+There are several examples of this in the story which highlight this.
+When she is talking to the pleasant woman in the waiting room, Mrs Turpin tries her best to ignore the woman she considers to be white trash.
+Likewise when she is on her farm after the incident with Mary Grace and she is explaining to some of the black women, who are working on the farm ,about what Mary Grace has done, she thinks ‘You could never say anything intelligent to a nigger.
 You could talk at them but not with them.’
 This is important because not only does it highlight again the unchristian beliefs of Mrs Turpin but it shows the reader that she is racist.
 The theme of racism is further echoed in the waiting room when the woman that Mrs Turpin considers to be white trash tells her ‘They ought to send all them niggers back to Africa.’

-O’Connor ends Revelation with Mrs Turpin turning off the water in the pig pen and making her way back to her house.
-It is starting to get dark and despite the noise of the crickets the only noise Mrs Turpin hears is the voices of ‘the souls climbing upward into the starry field and shouting hallelujah.’
-It is through her vision that she realises that she has been wrong in what she believed in and it is through knowing that she was wrong that Mrs Turpin achieves Grace.
+The ending of the story is also significant.
+Mrs Turpin turns off the water in the pig pen and makes her way back to her house.
+She notices that it is starting to get dark and despite the noise of the crickets the only noise Mrs Turpin hears is the voices of ‘the souls climbing upward into the starry field and shouting hallelujah.’
+It is through her vision and hearing the voices that that again Mrs Turpin realises that she has been wrong in what she believed in and it is through knowing that she was wrong that Mrs Turpin achieves Grace.